- Panther is not a single species but is a term that is most often used to describe a black jaguar or a black leopard.

 For a start, the most obvious difference is their coat color and it is the easiest way to tell jaguars and panthers apart.
 Also, one is more elusive than the other and prefers to remain in the shadows.
 But that’s not all, as there is far more to these fantastic animals than meets the eye.
 Join us as we discover all of their differences.

-Panthers and jaguars are often mistaken for each other as panther is sometimes used to describe a jaguar.
-In fact, jaguars are Panthera onca, while panther is either a melanistic jaguar or melanistic leopard (Panthera pardus).
+Panthers and jaguars are often mistaken for each other as the panther is sometimes used to describe a jaguar.
+In fact, jaguars are Panthera onca, while a panther is either a melanistic jaguar or a melanistic leopard (Panthera pardus).

 Melanistic animals are animals that have more melanin in their skin than others.
-Melanin is the pigment that is in skin and hair and too much causes animals to be black instead of their regular color.
-In leopards melanism is the result of a recessive gene and in jaguars it is caused by a dominant gene.
-As the only difference between melanistic jaguars and regular spotted jaguars is the color, in this article we’ll mainly concentrate on the key differences between melanistic leopards (panthers) and spotted jaguars.
+Melanin is the pigment that is in skin and hair and too much of it causes animals to be black instead of their regular color.
+In leopards, melanism is the result of a recessive gene and in jaguars, it is caused by a dominant gene.
+As the only difference between melanistic jaguars and regularly spotted jaguars is the color, in this article we’ll mainly concentrate on the key differences between melanistic leopards (panthers) and spotted jaguars.

 Check out the chart below to learn a few of the main differences.

 23 to 28 inches at the shoulder

 |Location||Africa, Asia, India, China||Central and South America|